 Such off-handed comments can be from someone who is insensitive or they don’t care about the beliefs of others.
 It can be hard to know which if this is someone you don’t know well.

 You do have the choice to share your reasons for why it matters.
 Some people will be responsive to that and it opens up a conversation.
-This can make you vulnerable with some topics.
+This can make you vulnerable to some topics.
 Don’t disclose details someone may use against you later.

 If they listen to what you share, it could change their mindset on the topic.
 It gives them something to think about and perhaps a new perspective regarding it.